Join the Global Breast Cancer Movement

 Margins

-The area of normal tissue around a tumor after it has been surgically removed.
-A margin is clean (also known as uninvolved or negative) if there is only normal tissue (and no cancer cells) at the edges.
+The rim of normal tissue surrounding a tumor that’s removed during breast surgery.
+A margin is clean (also known as uninvolved, negative or clear) if there’s only normal tissue (and no cancer cells) at the edges.
 Clean margins show the entire tumor was removed.
-With involved (also known as positive) margins, normal tissue does not completely surround the tumor, and therefore the entire tumor was not removed.
+With involved (also known as positive) margins, normal tissue doesn’t completely surround the tumor.
+This means the entire tumor was not removed and more surgery may be needed to get clean margins.

 Mastectomy

 Surgical removal of the breast.
 The exact procedure depends on the diagnosis.
-See Total Mastectomy and Modifed Radical Mastectomy .
+See Total Mastectomy and Modified Radical Mastectomy.

 Mastitis

-An inflammation (swelling) of the breast usually occurring during lactation (breastfeeding).
-Symptoms include pain, nipple discharge, fever and redness and/or hardness over an area of the breast.
+An inflammation (swelling) of the breast usually occurring during breastfeeding.
+Symptoms include pain, nipple discharge, fever, redness and hardness over an area of the breast.

 Mean